valhuber/ApiLogicServer/api_logic_server_cli/docs/Tech-Conference-PyCon23-Talk.md

 * Explore Project (10) - explore the created UI, exercise the API in Swagger

-* Customize Project (15) - use VSCode (in Browser) to add an API Endpoint and debug it, hide/show UI fields
+* Customize Project (10) - use VSCode (in Browser) to add an API Endpoint and debug it, hide/show UI fields

 * Declarative Rules (10) - use VSCode to declare spreadsheet like rules, and test/debug

-* Wrap (10) - final remarks, other topics to explore (testing, schema migration)
+* Wrap (15) - final remarks, questions, other topics to explore (testing, schema migration)

 Yes, a lot to cover, but automation makes it possible.
 Even easy.